Open to non-gestalt therapists

 Seminars in progress

 The founding text of gestalt therapy is the 1951 Gestalt Therapy.
 To many gestalt therapists, it is the text of reference for the theory and practice of gestalt therapy which developed from that model.
 This is true in spite of the fact that for many trainees, much of the writing in this text is difficult to understand and/or many of the ideas difficult to grasp and misunderstood.
 Sometimes it is considered merely a classic to be cited but overlooked in favor of more “relevant” or “understandable” gestalt therapy models of theory and practice.
 This is a mistake.

 Each seminar meets for 90 minutes approximately every other week for 8 sessions and then resumes for another 8 week commitment.
-The seminar will begin in the Fall, 2016.
 The seminar is open to beginning to advanced clinicians, It is open to therapists of any modality.
 Contact me if you are interested.